 It’s true (as anyone with even a passing interest in Privacy will tell you), this field is seeing its own GDPR driven boom.
 So that explains it…except for the fact, despite potential for lots of immediate and well paid consultancy gigs, I’ve been helping to establish a UK subsidiary of a young privacy firm.
 That means big rewards, pay or otherwise, take some time.

 So again…why would I do this?
 Why, as the main breadwinner in a family with 2 youngish kids (and no stash of gold under the mattress), would I make such a big move?

-I’ve watched the GDPR feed a FUD fountain of the most spectacular and destructive kind
+The honest answer: I’ve watched the GDPR feed a FUD fountain of the most spectacular and destructive kind

 After beginning this shift, while the media reported a view of global security and politics that provoked a familiar and periodic urge to move to an unconnected cave (Swift, Brexit, Ransomware, the holey IoT, etc), some basic truths about InfoSec and my relationship with it crystalized:

 “The core challenges, while driven by laws and legal compliance, are centered on making and scaling the right effort.
-Effort to identify and close compliance gaps relating to the most sensitive and most at risk data assets”
+Effort to identify and close gaps relating to the most sensitive and most at risk data assets”

 - The data that matters most, almost invariably, is personal